cdpadilla42/chrisdpadilla.com/_posts/pragmaticprogramer.md

 The scope and quality of your software should be a part of the discussion when planning for it.
 With clients, talk about tradeoffs.
 Don't aim for perfection every time.
 Know when to ship good-enough software.
 Again, discuss this with the client.
 It's not all up to you.

 Example: SSR and React Portal aren't playing nice.
 Do the research to discuss solutions.
-Leave the decision to Sam for whether or not this should stop us from shipping the code.
+Leave the decision to client for whether or not this should stop us from shipping the code.

 ### Your Knowledge Portfolio